 - Anti-diarrheals.
-A fiber supplement, such as psyllium powder (Metamucil) or methylcellulose (Citrucel), can help relieve mild to moderate diarrhea by adding bulk to your stool.
-For more severe diarrhea, loperamide (Imodium) may be effective.
-Use anti-diarrheals with caution and only after consulting your doctor, because they increase the risk of toxic megacolon, a life-threatening inflammation of your colon.
+A fibre supplement, such as psyllium powder (Metamucil) or methylcellulose (Citrucel), can help relieve mild to moderate diarrhoea by adding bulk to your stool.
+For more severe diarrhoea, loperamide (Imodium) may be effective.
+Use anti-diarrheal with caution and only after consulting your doctor, because they increase the risk of toxic megacolon, a life-threatening inflammation of your colon.

 - Laxatives.
 In some cases, swelling may cause your intestines to narrow, leading to constipation.
 Talk to your doctor before taking any laxatives, because even those sold over-the-counter may be too harsh for your system.

 - Pain relievers.
 For mild pain, your doctor may recommend acetaminophen (Tylenol, others).
 Avoid nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin, ibuprofen (Advil, Motrin, others) or naproxen (Aleve).
 These are likely to make your symptoms worse.

 - Iron supplements.
 If you have chronic intestinal bleeding, you may develop iron deficiency anaemia.
 Taking iron supplements may help restore your iron levels to normal and reduce this type of anaemia once your bleeding has stopped or diminished.